-The Azevedo Dairy #2 Expansion project site is located within the Great Central Valley of California.
+The Silva Dairy Farms Expansion project site is located within the Great Central Valley of California.
 The Central Valley is composed primarily of alluvial deposits from erosion of the Sierra Nevada located to the east and of the Coastal Ranges located to the west.
-The elevation of the project site is approximately 135-140 feet above mean sea level (MSL).
-The topography of the project site is generally flat, with varying agricultural field elevations.
+The elevation of the project site is approximately 70 to 80 feet above mean sea level (MSL).
+The topography of the project site is generally flat, with varying agricultural field elevations and directional slopes within fields to guide irrigation water.